 Maya Fernandes Kempe is a ceramist, sculptress, art pedagogue.
 Founder of espaço azul in Lisbon, worked 9 years in several artistic and educational projects in the museums of Berlin, teaches art pedagogy and ceramic sculpture at the Lisbon based art school nextart.
 Founder (with Ana Baleia, João Veiga and Sérgio Fernandes) and member of the recent art-center Ateneu do Catorze in São Luis.

-Mónica Mendes is a digital media artist, designer and professor at the University of Lisbon and researcher at the Interactive Technologies Institute (M-ITI), collaborator at Fine Arts Research Center (CIEBA) and a member of Food, Farming and Forestry College (F3).
-Additionally, she co-founded altLab, a hackerspace dedicated to independent experimentation in alternative media, and the Creative Coding Circle, an informal collective focused on creative programming.
-Interested in designing for a more sustainable world, Mónica created the ARTiVIS project, exploring real-time interactive systems at the intersection of Art, Science and Technology.
+Mónica Mendes is a digital media artist, multimedia art professor at the University of Lisbon and researcher at the Interactive Technologies Institute ITI/LARSYS.
+Interested in designing for a more sustainable world, she created the ARTiVIS project, exploring real-time interactive systems at the intersection of Art, Science and Technology.
 The research has been carried out with multidisciplinary collaborations from research institutions, hackerspaces and local populations, and has taken place in community, culture and art events such as art residencies, meetings and workshops, conferences and exhibitions.
 Mónica is currently coordinating the Multimedia Art PhD and collaborating in the Sustainability Sciences PhD of the University of Lisbon.
 She is also collaborator at CIEBA, a member of F3 College and she co-founded altLab, a hackerspace dedicated to independent experimentation in alternative media.

 Olga Majcen Linn (1975) graduated Art History and Comparative literature at the Faculty of Humanities and Social Sciences, University of Zagreb.
 Engaged in curatorial work since 2002 through NGO KONTEJNER, as the founder of the NGO and author of many renowned international projects (Device_art, Touch Me, Extravagant bodies).
 She curated more than 100 exhibitions, festivals, conferences and lectures in Croatia and internationally.
 Since 2003 she also works at the Gallery VN in Zagreb which she presents young and emerging Croatian artists, where she organized and curated more than 200 exhibitions.
 She is teaching as a guest lecturer at the Academy of Fine Arts in Zagreb (Art at the Intersection of Science and Technology).
 She is also active in the field of social theory and critique, and is a member of AICA.
 Currently she is working on PhD these on the topic of subversive art practices.